Recessions Explained: Definition, Warning Signs and What Happens During One

 What Does It Mean for Your Investments and Retirement Funds?

-Learn from a big mistake some investors made during the Great Recession: They sold their stocks when they were plummeting.
+Learn from a big mistake some investors made during the Great Recession: They sold their stocks when they were plummeting, as did many investors when the market crashed in March 2020, only to miss the April recovery.
 Your long-term investment strategy should already have recessions and bear markets built into it, anyway.
 If you hold on to your investments long enough, they will eventually recover and be worth more in the long run.
+The same goes for your retirement accounts.

 Are There Any Benefits to a Recession?

 It’s tough to find much of a silver lining when the cloud of recession is looming.
-But for those seeking optimism, there is good news: Slower inflation.
+But for the optimistic, there is good news, especially considering 2022’s endlessly rising prices: Slower inflation.

-Although the goal of the Federal Reserve is to simultaneously cool the brakes on inflation while avoiding a recession, sometimes the latter could help slow down the former.
-While a recession won’t necessarily cure inflation, it can help slow it down.
+Although the goal of the Federal Reserve is to simultaneously tap the brakes on inflation while avoiding a recession, sometimes the latter could help stifle the former.
+While a recession won’t necessarily stop inflation, it can help slow it down — and at its current rate of 8.5%, inflation definitely needs some slowing down.

 How Can You Prepare for a Recession?

 - Take the time to analyze your finances.
-A plethora of personal finance apps exist that help with budgeting, such as Mint and You Need a Budget.
+A plethora of personal finance apps, such as Mint and You Need a Budget, help with budgeting.
 Or, check out these free budget templates compiled by GOBankingRates.
 Oftentimes, it helps to track your spending thoroughly to see where you should cut spending.

 The most important thing to keep in mind is that the economy goes through phases of expansion and recession.
 Being diligent during the good times — and the bad — can help you be financially successful in the long term.